DhaniAM/DhaniAM/README.md

 <hr>

 <h3> Short Story About Me</h3>
-I actually have graduated from medical school before (not doctor) but I feel empty in this medical field.
-I feel that I'm lost and don't belong here.
-All the people and the knowledge don't feel interesting to me.
-But at one time on my free time, I got to know more about coding and so I started to doing one.
-And then, I feel immediately hook and interested in coding.
-I feel so satisfied doing it and I also find that the people in tech field are very much similar in term of knowledge and personality with me.
-For once in my life I start feeling like I'm belong here.
-I should've done this thing from the very beginning time in my life.
-But it's okay. **It's never too late do anyhting in your life**.
-So I continue my degree in Computer Science in early of 2022.
-So right now I'm on my way to becoming a **Computer Scientist** if you say so.
+I have actually graduated from medical school before, but I don't feel fulfilled in this field.
+I feel lost and out of place.
+Despite the interesting people and knowledge, it does not captivate my interest.
+However, during my free time, I became interested in coding and began doing it.
+I immediately became hooked and found satisfaction in it.
+I also found that the people in the tech field share similar knowledge and personalities with me.
+For once, I feel like I belong here.
+I should have pursued this field from the beginning of my life, but <b><i>it's never too late to do anything</i></b>.
+Therefore, I have decided to pursue a degree in Computer Science, and I am on my way to becoming a Computer Scientist.

 <hr>
 <!-- Connect -->